 Reports of widespread electoral irregularities, the arrest of pro-democracy activists and journalists, and the killing of peaceful protesters in demonstrations over the last three years in West Africa are grounds for concern.
 There is a growing distrust in the independence, neutrality and impartiality of election management bodies.
 The Kofi Annan Foundation seeks to work with States in the region to halt this trend – which could potentially lead to a return to instability and violence – and reaffirm their commitment to democracy and elections with integrity.

-Our upcoming webinar on democratic trends in West Africa is a first step in putting this issue of concern on the public agenda.
+Our webinar on democratic trends in West Africa is a first step in putting this issue of concern on the public agenda.

-Kofi Annan Foundation’s Special Advisor for Africa, Arnauld Akodjenou, will moderate a panel featuring experts including Christopher Fomunyoh, Director and Senior Associate, Central and West Africa at the National Democratic Institute for International Affairs, Idayat Hassan, West Africa Director of the Centre for Democratic Development (CDD) – the region’s leading democracy-focused think-tank, and Ayisha Osori, Executive Director for the Open Society Initiative for West Africa (OSIWA).
+Kofi Annan Foundation’s Special Advisor for Africa, Arnauld Akodjenou, moderated a panel featuring experts including Christopher Fomunyoh, Director and Senior Associate, Central and West Africa at the National Democratic Institute for International Affairs, Idayat Hassan, West Africa Director of the Centre for Democratic Development (CDD) – the region’s leading democracy-focused think-tank, and Ayisha Osori, Executive Director for the Open Society Initiative for West Africa (OSIWA).

 Date: Wednesday, 19 May 2021